ARMmbed/time_series_database_doc/microsoft.md

 In the Microsoft Azure left menu, click the **+** button, then go to **Internet of Things** -> **Event Hubs**.
 This will create an event hub namespace.

 Again, any settings will work - make sure the pricing tier you pick offers the desired performance.

+*Note: You will have to pick your own name for the event hub namespace, since this will be part of a public domain name and can't be a duplicate of an existing namespace.*

 ![Create Event Hub namespace screenshot](screenshots/microsoft/create_event_hub_1.png)